bucomplx/lx394s21/_pages/schedule.md

 Homework is due at the end of the week it appears in.
 Generally, this will be a Saturday morning deadline (due at the end of Friday, but with a grace period until Saturday morning).
-The first homework assignment is due at the end of Friday January 29.
+The first real homework assignment is due at the end of Friday February 12.

 In the readings column, "Chapters:sections" refer to the NLTK book.